-There are factors that can put you at risk for a heart attack.
+A number of factors can put you at risk for a heart attack.
 Some factors you can’t change, such as age and family history.
 Other factors, called modifiable risk factors, are ones you can change.
-The risk factors that you can’t change include:

-- Sex: Men are more at risk than women.
+- Sex.
+Men are more at risk than women.

-Modifiable risk factors include:
+Modifiable risk factors which you can change include:

-A diagnosis of heart attack is made by a doctor after they perform a physical exam and review your medical history.
+A diagnosis of a heart attack is made by a doctor after they perform a physical exam and review your medical history.
 Your doctor will likely conduct an electrocardiogram (ECG) to monitor your heart’s electrical activity.

 They should also take a sample of your blood or perform other tests to see if there’s evidence of heart muscle damage.

 Your doctor may order a cardiac catheterization.
 This is a probe that’s inserted into your blood vessels through a soft flexible tube called a catheter.
 It allows your doctor to view areas where plaque may have built up.
-Your doctor can also inject dye into your arteries through the catheter and take an X-ray to see how the blood flows as well as view any blockages.
+Your doctor can also inject dye into your arteries through the catheter and take an X-ray to see how the blood flows, as well as view any blockages.

 Common procedures include: